 Even as far behind as the Southeast currently is, we estimate that at our current pace energy efficiency could offset the need for 16,000 MW of generating capacity over the next decade, equal to more than twenty 600 MW gas-fired power plants.
 Or the Southeast could avoid many times more than this if we ramp up to the national average or achieve the higher 1.0% pace set by regional leader Duke Energy Carolinas.

 At the policy level, achieving these goals will mean creating rules and management support for energy efficiency in all aspects of electric utility operations, policy, and regulation, especially:

 - Programs to help all customers lower their bills

 And for the more successful programs, like Duke Energy, maintaining leadership will require the utilities to develop new strategies.
 Some of the key challenges include:

-- Heavy reliance on short-term energy saving programs, which will be substantially reduced by changes to federal lighting standards.
+- Heavy reliance on short-term energy-saving programs, which will be substantially reduced by changes to federal lighting standards.

 - High percentages of commercial and industrial customers opting-out of the utility energy efficiency programs, which would otherwise yield many of the most cost-effective opportunities.

 Over the next few weeks, we will be blogging on some of the more specific challenges at utilities like SCE&G, Tennessee Valley Authority, and Florida Power & Light (FPL).
-We look forward to discussion with our readers about how utilities should help customers save energy and reduce waste.
+We look forward to a discussion with our readers about how utilities should help customers save energy and reduce waste.